Understanding Fishing Weights: A Simple Guide

 Egg Sinkers

 Recognizable by their oval shape, egg sinkers are designed for minimal resistance when a fish bites.
-They are often used for bottom fishing.
-The line runs through the hole in the center, allowing fish to take the bait without feeling the weight’s pull.
-Egg sinkers are preferred for river and sea fishing.
+The line runs through the center hole, so a fish can take the bait without feeling the weight pulling back.
+Probably should have led with this section, honestly, because egg sinkers are what most beginners should start with for river and sea bottom fishing — they’re forgiving and effective.

 Pyramid Sinkers